-It is recommended to plan the order of the activities by following the sample curriculum (as detailed in Chapter II).
+(4) It is recommended to plan the order of the activities by following the sample curriculum (as detailed in Chapter II).

-Credits awarded for publication work
+7. §.
+[Credits awarded for publication work]

-Publications from research results can be honoured with credits according to the table below.
-Half of the credits are given upon submitting a publication and the remaining credits are given upon acceptance.
+(1) Publications from research results can be honoured with credits according to the table below.